GENERAL

 NEET 2026 Cutoff for Private Medical Colleges

-Cutoffs of the private colleges are comparatively lower than those of the government institutions.
+The expected cut off for NEET 2026 of the private colleges is comparatively lower than that of the government institutions.
 The fees are better, but the chances of admission are lower for lower scores.

 Category